 How do you tell them apart?

 When your characters sound too much alike and/or speak too properly – more like the written word than the spoken word, that’s a sure way to make them indistinguishable.
-For example, in For Position Only, when I wrote dialogue between Craig Keller and his creative director, Alonzo Costa, I had to go into their respective minds to understand how they would think and react to each other.
+For example, in For Position Only, set to be released in December 2020, when I wrote dialogue between Craig Keller and his creative director, Alonzo Costa, I had to go into their respective minds to understand how they would think and react to each other.

 To give you some background, Craig grew up in a highly educated family, one of means, in the Northwest.
 In his travels as an LA adman, he happened upon Alonzo’s elaborate murals near downtown’s Skid Row.
 Craig finds Alonzo living out of a cardboard box and rescues him from a life of homelessness.
 Craig sends Alonzo to USC to learn to be a graphic designer and the rest is history.